Feed Conversion Ratio Calculator

 Technical FCR = Total feed consumed / Number of animals that exited farmhouse

 The difference between the economic and technical FCRs is that Economic FCR shows precisely how much of the feed an animal consumed was turned into meat.
-Simultaneously, the Technical FCR reveals a farm's productivity by including all animals that left the farmhouse feeding regimen - both animals that arrived at the slaughterhouse and those that were lost due to factors influencing mortality.
-You check out the animal mortality rate calculator to learn how to manage animal mortality on your farm.
+Simultaneously, the Technical FCR reveals a farm's productivity by including all animals that left the farmhouse feeding regimen — both animals that arrived at the slaughterhouse and those that were lost due to factors influencing mortality.
+Check out the animal mortality rate calculator to learn how to manage animal mortality on your farm.

-Both the Economic and Technical FCRs provide farm businesses a more accurate view of profitability.
+Both the Economic and Technical FCRs provide farm businesses with a more accurate view of profitability.
 You can calculate these parameters using the

 advanced mode of the feed conversion ratio calculator.